minetest-mods/streets/readme.txt

-Streets is a mod for the free game "Minetest" and is released under CC-BY-NC:
+Streets is a mod for the free game "Minetest" and is released under CC-BY-NC 3.0 unported:

 http://creativecommons.org/licenses/by-nc/3.0